Working a second job

 If you’re under 18, the law is slightly different.
 You can’t work more than eight hours a day, and no more than 40 hours a week.
 So you basically can’t get a second job.
 And before you start scheming, there’s no way around this.
 We checked.

-Now onto the question that you’ve probably been waiting for (or maybe even skipped this part for) How much tax do you pay on a second job?
+How much tax do you pay on a second job?

 There’s no such thing as second job tax in those specific words, but you shouldn’t start opening Amazon just yet.
 You’ll still pay tax and national insurance on your second job; same as any job.